 - If you use a community person, always ask for their permission to photocopy it to use for several scholarships applications.

-2. Fill out the FRANCES KELSEY SECONDARY APPLICATION FORM (editable Word doc) necessary for each scholarship or bursary.
-It is also available in a FRANCES KELSEY SECONDARY APPLICATION FORM (pdf version).
+2. Fill out the FRANCES KELSEY SECONDARY APPLICATION FORM (fillable PDF but print out and sign) necessary for each scholarship or bursary.

 3. Create a Covering letter

 Cover Letter Sample– an example of a scholarship cover letter

 Also, some very good examples and templates for resumes and cover letters at Myblueprint.ca